10 Effective and Easy Ways to Speed up a WordPress Site

 Reason for this improvement: WP Smush plugin optimized all the images.

 Google Page Speed Insight Score After Optimizing the Images

-Note that, with the free version of WP Smush Image Optimizer, you can only smush 50 images at a time.
-The rest of the images can be smush from WordPress media library as shown in below screen.
+Please be sure to note that you are only permitted to ‘smush’ 50 images at a time with the free version of WP Smush Image Optimizer.
+The remainder of the images can be smushed from the WordPress media library as exhibited in the below screen.

 Smush Images From WordPress Media Library